thomas-j-vincent/advent-of-code/Day2/Day2README.txt

 I did this by attempting to decrease the amount of loops or functions called, as loops slow down the program whilst it iterates through them.

 The first way I did this was to remove the check_odd_even function, instead choosing to use the modulus operator outside it.
-I then removed the entire loop when checking if the number is divisable by 11, as we do that functionality later anyway.
+I then removed the entire loop when checking if the number is divisible by 11, as we do that functionality later anyway.
 I also removed the segment that checks is the values are above the minimum and below the maximum, as that we can just check each number individually
 Finally I skipped reassembling the halves as that value was the same as the "value" string from earlier which we use in the allMatch loop to add to the total.